 Other Gear Transport Options

-There are other options such as shipping your gear via a land based carrier, though, based on what I have paid to send Christmas gifts through various shippers in the past few years, the costs are significant, and there are still restrictions that apply.
+There are other options such as shipping your gear via a land based carrier, though, based on what I have paid to send Christmas gifts through various shippers in the recent years, the costs are significant, and restrictions still apply.
 In addition to the cost, there are many logistical and timing issues you will need to work through if you go this route.
 Another option I will mention is working with an outfitter who rents gear at, or will ship it to, your destination.
 I have done a cursory look around the internet and know there are a number of companies who do this, but cannot comment on the cost or availability of these services, which I expect vary significantly depending on where your adventures take you and what time of year you travel.
 Even if you use one of these options there are still items you will need to purchase at your destination, so planning and research are always a must.

 If you have special dietary needs or require special medical equipment, supplies, or medications you need to do your homework regarding air travel restrictions.
 If there are items you plan to purchase at your destination, I expect most cities large enough to have an airport will also have places to purchase whatever you need, but do not take this for granted, especially in more remote destinations.
 Spend some time on the internet researching options, and by all means, follow up with a phone call, especially for highly specialized or critical items.